-On Tuesday, February 19th, at the Hotel Okura Sapporo in Sapporo City, we will hold a lecture “Let's send to the world from here” in commemoration of the 50th anniversary of the establishment of the kcg.edu Group and the first year of the Kyoto Information Graduate University Sapporo Satellite. did.Two representatives from the IT industry in Hokkaido gave a lecture and many participants listened with interest.
+On Tuesday, February 19th, at the Hotel Okura Sapporo in Sapporo City, we will hold a lecture “Let's send to the world from here” in commemoration of the 50th anniversary of the establishment of the kcg.edu Group and the first year of the The Kyoto College of Graduate Studies for Informatics Sapporo Satellite. did.Two representatives of Hokkaido's IT industry spoke, and many participants listened with great interest.

 The first speaker was Dr. Tsuyoshi Yamamoto, Professor of Hokkaido University Graduate School of Information Science and Technology and Deputy Director of the Industry-Academia Collaboration Division.Dr.
 Yamamoto, who is also known as a storyteller of the Sapporo Valley, looked back on his career as a leading figure in industry-academia collaboration, from his days as a student enthusiastically researching computer graphics images to his investment in the establishment of an IT company and his participation in corporate activities.He added, "We must not chase change, but propose it ourselves.It is important to have a 'backcasting' mindset, where we develop technologies based on what we want to do, rather than thinking about what we can do with existing technologies," he said.